chrede88/home-ops/docs/setup.md

 ### Helm

-I'm planing using Cilium for cluster networking and also replacing Kube-proxy.
+I'm planing on using [Cilium](https://cilium.io) for cluster networking and also replacing Kube-proxy.
 This mean I'll have to supply a helm manifest to Talos so it can install Cilium on boot.
-Therefore I'll need Helm.
+Therefore I'll need Helm and Helmfile.

 ```zsh
 brew install helm